 The Bubbles Bar and Ed’s Beach Bar are places to unwind and clear the sea from your throat after a dive/snorkel session.
 Have a casual chat over your favourite beverage.
 Meet new friends, hang loose and have a PARTY.
 There are no strangers here, only friends whom you have yet to meet.

-Redang Dive Sites
+Dive Sites in Redang

 As its name implies, at Tunnel Point large boulders pile up in such a way as to form tunnel-like structures that divers can swim through, offering a different underwater experience from the other dive sites.